Orange Beach Fire Department Resident Volunteer Firefighter Program

 As a Resident Recruit, you are considered a temporary employee of the City of Orange Beach.
 This requires us to obtain certain information prior to your employment, including:

-A physical copy of your valid driver’s license of CDL license (if applicable)
+- A physical copy of your valid driver's license or CDL license (if applicable)

 Additionally, the Alabama Fire College requires additional documentation, including: